Telefonica/is-user-valid/README.md

 ## Caveats

-It is recommeded to add HTTPS support to protect HTTP Basic Auth Passwords.
+It is recommeded to add HTTPS support to protect HTTP Basic Auth passwords.
 You can do so for example by placing an nginx in front of the app.